ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## C) Replicating the paper's matching method

-- In the paper them use an L-infinite norm : the pairs are created based on 4 pre-treatment variables :
+- In the paper they use an L-infinite norm : the pairs are created based on 4 pre-treatment variables :
 * C_blocksdirtfloor : Proportion blocks of houses with 1+ houses that has dirt floors
 * C_HHdirtfloor : Proportion of households with dirt floors
 * C_child05 : Average number of children between 0-5 yrs